 Notes on the data: Summary measure of Indigenous outcomes

-Indigenous Relative Socioeconomic Outcomes index, 2016
+Indigenous Relative Socioeconomic Outcomes index, 2021

-Policy context: The Indigenous Relative Socioeconomic Outcomes index (IRSEO) is an Indigenous specific index derived by the Centre for Aboriginal Economic Policy Research (CAEPR) from the 2016 Census of Population and Housing.
+Policy context: The Indigenous Relative Socioeconomic Outcomes index (IRSEO) is an Indigenous specific index derived by the Centre for Aboriginal Economic Policy Research (CAEPR) from the 2021 Census of Population and Housing.

 The IRSEO is composed of 9 socioeconomic outcomes of the usual resident population.
 These are:

-- Population 15 years and over employed;
+• Population 15 years and over employed;

-- Population 15 years and over employed as a manager or professional;
+• Population 15 years and over employed as a manager or professional;

-- Population 15 years and over employed full-time in the private sector;
+• Population 15 years and over employed full-time in the private sector;

-- Population 15 years and over who have completed Year 12;
+• Population 15 years and over who have completed Year 12;

-- Population 15 years and over who have completed a qualification;
+• Population 15 years and over who have completed a qualification;

-- Population 15 to 24 years old attending an educational institution;
+• Population 15 to 24 years old attending an educational institution;

-- Population 15 years and over with an individual income above half the Australian median;
+• Population who live in a household with equivalised with an income above on-half the Australian median;

-- Population who live in a house that is owned or being purchased; and
+• Population who live in a house that is owned or being purchased; and

-Numerator: The Indigenous Relative Socioeconomic Outcomes index, derived by CAEPR from 2016 Census data
+Numerator: The Indigenous Relative Socioeconomic Outcomes index

 Denominator: ..